 Our Youth Council is interested in issues and programmatic activities pertaining to the civil rights concerns of African American and other young people, and has a goal of young people developing skills to act as advocates and activists for themselves.
 The youth council has decided on their issue priorities and calendar for the 2016-2017 school year.
 If you are interested in helping, or becoming a member of the Youth Council, please contact Chair Liz Carter.

-Our Youth Council meets every third Saturday of the month at 2:30pm at the Hargraves Center, in the classroom by the gym.
+Our Youth Council meets every first Saturday of the month at 12pm at RENA

 Chair: Liz Carter (firstname.lastname@example.org, 919 260 3223)